GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 ### Music Page
 - Audio Player.
 This was adapted from (https://codepen.io/vanderzak/pen/BayjVep).
 I have included the HTML, CSS and JavaScript largely unchanged from the original, but have stripped out the parts relating to the progress bar, as I don't require the player to have that functionality.
 The CSS has been edited to make the audio player fit in with the visual design of the website.
 It's purpose is to give a simple juke-box style audio player with a set playlist.
 ### Resources Page
 - Resources Section.
-This section uses Bootstrap's table class to provide a table of links of PDF downloads, and links to external websites relevant to piano lessons.
+This section uses Bootstrap's table-light class to provide a table of links of PDF downloads, and links to external websites relevant to piano lessons.
 ### Enquiries Page
 - Enquiries Form.
-A Bootstrap's form class is used to create a simple enquiry form with a modal popup to say thank you once it has been submitted.
+Bootstrap's form class is used to create a simple enquiry form with a modal popup to say thank you once it has been submitted.
 The form is not yet functional, this will be rectified once I have learned how to do it.
-# Roadmap features
+# Features for Future Releases
-- Signup and payments page for group music workshops.
+- Signup page with payment for group workshops.
 - Automatic student waiting list, which can be easily activated/deactivated as required and which lets potential customers know how many people are already on the list.
 - The header message will be updated as required to reflect current business circumstances (i.e. am I currently taking on new students or not).
 - An additional audio player on the resources page for the playback of backing track audio files.
+- Expansion of the resources table as new material is added.
+Feedback from current students will help to inform further development of this.
 # Known issues and potential solutions
 - Issue: the enquiries for is not yet functional.
-Fix: I need to learn how to do this.
+Fix: I need to learn how to do this (MySQL, PHP?)
 - Issue: navbar dropdown menu always appears on the left side.
 It would sometimes look better positioned on the right (on smarthpones larger than iPhone 5).
 Potential solution: Change index.html navbar-toggler class IDs.
-- Issue: Show more / Show less button on index.html page collapses downwards.
-An upwards collapse (expand?) would provide better UX and flow.
+- Issue: Show more / Show less button on index.html page collapses downwards at present.
+An upwards collapse (expand?) would provide better UX and flow, and also stop my portrait photo from being used as a virtual basketball.
 Potential solution: jspopper?
 I need to learn how to do this.
 # Credits
 - Thanks to Oluwafemi Medale for all of the great advice he gave me during my mentoring sessions with him, and to all the Code Institute staff and tutors who put together such an engaging and interesting course.
 - Hero image and card images: https://www.shutterstock.com/ (Paid for licence with permission for web distribution).